-Japanese artist and musician Yoko Ono has often been cited as a divisive figure in the history of The Beatles.
-She married John Lennon in March 1969, and collaborated with him on a series of recordings, films and artworks.
+Japanese artist and musician Yoko Ono married John Lennon in March 1969, and collaborated with him on a series of recordings, films and artworks.

 Yoko Ono was born in Tokyo on 18 February 1933.
 Her father Eisuke worked for the Yokohama Specie Bank, and her mother Isoko was from the wealthy Yasuda banking family.

-Shortly after Ono’s birth the family moved to San Francisco, where her father was transferred to.
-They returned to Japan in 1937, and Ono enrolled at the exclusive Gakushuin University.
+Shortly after Ono’s birth the family moved to San Francisco, where her father was transferred.
+They returned to Japan in 1937, and Ono later enrolled at the exclusive Gakushuin University.

 During World War Two the family briefly moved to New York City, but soon returned to Japan.
 Following the bombings of 9 March 1945 they sought refuge in the Karuizawa mountain resort.